bragov4ik/p2p-gossip/README.md

 This is a fully-connected network, which means all nodes directly communicate to each other.
 This allows to simplify ping distribution process, since each peer is responsible only for itself.

 ### Joining
+Workload on joining the network lies on the new node.
+The process is the following:
+1. Communication with the first peer
+   1. The node connects to some peer in the network
+   2. They exchange their information and add each other to known peers list
+   3. The node asks for list of peers and gets a result
+2. Communication with the remaining peers
+   1. The node connects to all other nodes from the list
+   2. They exchange info, add themselves to their lists
+   3. If any other nodes found, repeat from 2.1

 ### Authentication and (some) security
 Nodes have identity that consist of their hashed public keys.
 When a node joins the network, peers simply add its identity to their known peers list.
 On the following reconnections to the network, the peers receive the same identity and match it to given public key, authenticating the node this way (in fact, the node also verifies other peers the same way).